-Do you remember those old spy films, where a secret agent had to fish for information by secretly tracking his enemies and listening to their conversations?
-A spy knew how to bug someone’s phone without being noticed, and it fascinated the audience.
+Do you remember those old spy films where a secret agent had to fish for information by secretly tracking his enemies and listening to their conversations?
+A spy knew how to bug someone’s phone without being noticed, which fascinated the audience.

 If you want to know how to install a bug in a cell phone, note that bugging is illegal.
-Instead, you can consider using a parental control app to keep an eye on your kid’s online communication.
+Instead, you can use a parental control app to monitor your kid’s online communication.
 And if you suspect that a predator has tapped your kid’s phone, this article will help you find it out.

 Table Of Contents

 What Is Bugging and How to Bug a Cell Phone?

 Cell phone bugging is tracking someone’s mobile device without them knowing.
 It includes intercepting another person’s conversations and messages without their consent.

 Bug phone is illegal, unlike monitoring your kid’s device to protect them from cyberbullying and online predators.
 Bugging is usually seen as a major privacy breach and a serious crime, with appropriate consequences that follow.

 What if I Need to Bug a Phone That Belongs to My Kid?

 If you are afraid that your child is in danger of being groomed or harassed online, you can monitor their online activity by using official monitoring software.
 For example, you can install a parental control app, such as mSpy, on your child’s phone and remotely monitor their online activity from your device.